ko-build/ko/docs/configuration.md

 ```

 Use `binaryPath` to fully replace the default `/ko-app/<app-name>` with an
-absolute path, including both the folder and the binary name:
+absolute path, including both the folder and the binary name.
+If both
+`binaryFolder` and `binaryPath` are set, `binaryPath` takes precedence (`binaryFolder` is ignored):

 ```yaml
 binaryPath: /go/bin/myapp